pharmavillage/documentation/content/develop/reference/modules/modules-api-ref.md

 The module can call this API periodically.
 The flags is a bit mask of these:

-- `REDISMODULE_YIELD_FLAG_NONE`: No special flags, can perform some background operations, but not process client commands.
+- `PHARMAVILLAGEMODULE_YIELD_FLAG_NONE`: No special flags, can perform some background operations, but not process client commands.
-- `REDISMODULE_YIELD_FLAG_CLIENTS`: Redis can also process client commands.
+- `PHARMAVILLAGEMODULE_YIELD_FLAG_CLIENTS`: Redis can also process client commands.

 The `busy_reply` argument is optional, and can be used to control the verbose error string after the `-BUSY` error code.

-When the `REDISMODULE_YIELD_FLAG_CLIENTS` is used, Redis will only start processing client commands after the time defined by the `busy-reply-threshold` config, in which case Redis will start rejecting most commands with `-BUSY` error, but allow the ones marked with the `allow-busy`
+When the `PHARMAVILLAGEMODULE_YIELD_FLAG_CLIENTS` is used, Redis will only start processing client commands after the time defined by the `busy-reply-threshold` config, in which case Redis will start rejecting most commands with `-BUSY` error, but allow the ones marked with the `allow-busy`